syslog-ng/syslog-ng.github.io/doc/_admin-guide/180_Best_practices_and_examples/000_General_recommendations.md

 ---
 title: General recommendations
 id: adm-pract-general
+description: >-
+	This section provides general tips and recommendations on using
+	{{ site.product.short_name }}.
 ---

-This section provides general tips and recommendations on using syslog-ng.
-Some of the recommendations are detailed in the sections
+Some of the recommendations are detailed in the sections below:
-below:

 - Do not base the separation of log messages in different files on the facility parameter.
 As several applications and processes can use